ldynia/workshop-containerized/readme.md

 ## Docker compose

-I have to admit that writing in a terminal long executable commands with full of flags is the last thing that I want to do!
-If you share my pain then there is the solution.
-What if I told you that you could do all this terminal mambo-jumob with a one file and one command excited?, Here is where `docker-compose` comes to play.
+I have to admit that, writing long executable commands full of flags in terminal is the last thing that I want to do!
+If you share my pain then there is a solution for it.
+What if I told you that you could do all this terminal *mambo-jumob* with a one file and one command excited?, Here is where `docker-compose` comes to play.

 Let's create a docker-compose file `docker-compose.yml` and copy-paste bellow content.